emapeire/emapeire/README.md

 ## Welcome to My GitHub Profile! 👋 I'm Emanuel Peire

-### Open-source software developer and LLMs technical researcher
+### Frontend Engineer, OSS Developer and LLMs technical researcher

 🚀 **Highlights** 🚀

 - 🔭 I'm currently deeply engaged in my self-driven web development projects with a focus on artificial intelligence.

-- 🌱 I am deeply engaged in honing my skills in the realm of **Software Development**.
+- 🌱 I am deeply engaged in honing my skills in the realm of **Next.js technology** to further perfect my abilities.

 - 🧠 Proficient in: